Crimestoppers increases reward to £5,000 for information to help catch man who sexually assaulted girl aged 13

-The independent charity Crimestoppers has increased it reward for information to help catch a man who sexually assaulted a 13-year-old girl in Retford.
+The independent charity Crimestoppers has increased it reward for information to help catch a man who raped a 13-year-old girl in Retford.

-The teenager was attached in Retford Cemetery, off North Road, at around 3.30pm on Thursday December 12 2019– the date of the general election.
+The teenager was attacked in Retford Cemetery, off North Road, at around 3.30pm on Thursday December 12 2019– the date of the general election.

 The girl was walking alone through the cemetery when she was approached by a stranger and attacked.